vinicius0197/uplearn-challenge/README.md

 print results
 ```

+### Running the test suite
+To run the test, you just need to run the `rspec` command after installing all dependencies.

 ### Assumptions
 - I'm assuming that this code will be part of a larger web app.
 As such, the `Webpage` class encapsulates all the inner logic for parsing and extracting the `<img>` and `<a>` tags from an HTML page and exposes a neat and simple `fetch` API.
 - The `Webpage` class can be easily evolved to return additional tags if necessary by implementing the corresponding getters in the `helpers/html_tags` module.